marklogic-community/mongo2marklogic/README.md

 It reads JSON data from MongoDB's [mongodump][] tool and loads data into MarkLogic using a [MarkLogic XDBC Server][].

-If you are new to MarkLogic, and want to try this out see this [Example][]
+If you are new to MarkLogic, and want to try this out see this [Example][].

 # Build mongo2marklogic